overblog/GraphQLBundle/Resources/doc/definitions/resolver.md

 # Resolver

-To ease developments we names 2 types of resolver:
+To ease development we named 2 types of resolver:

 - `Resolver` that should be use for resolving readonly actions (query)
 - `Mutation` that should be use for resolving writing actions (mutation)